apache/openwhisk-wskdeploy/specification/README.md

 - **Deployment file**: Contains the values and bindings used configure a Package to a target OpenWhisk platform provider’s environment and supply input parameter values for Packages, Actions and Triggers.
 This can include Namespace bindings, security and policy information.

 # Programming Guide
-If you want to learn how to write Packages and Applications using the specification and deploy them using the ```wskdeploy``` utility, please read the step-by-step guide:
+If you want to learn how to write Packages and Applications by example using the specification and deploy them using the ```wskdeploy``` utility, please read the step-by-step guide:
 - "[wskdeploy utility by example](https://github.com/apache/incubator-openwhisk-wskdeploy/blob/master/docs/programming_guide.md#wskdeploy-utility-by-example)"

 # OpenWhisk Package Specification (HTML)